Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 However, as mentioned before, while it is possible to lose some weight doing jumping jacks, they should not be solely relied on to accomplish this as they are not very efficient as burning calories which someone will need to effectively burn fat.

 They should be combined with HIIT exercises, strength training and cardio sessions to effectively burn calories.
-With that being said, 100 jumping jacks a day can still help someone start the journey to losing weight.
+With that being said, 100 jumping jacks daily can still help someone start the journey to losing weight.

-How Many Calories Does 100 Jumping Jacks Burn?
+How Many Calories Are Burned by Doing 100 Jumping Jacks?

 Jumping jacks in of themselves do not burn a high number of calories—a 150 lbs. person (average weight) doing 100 jumping jacks which is about 2 minutes long would approximately burn 20 kcal.
 If more are done in different sessions for a total time of 10 minutes, then the calories burned can be expected to be 94 kcal.